IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 Having only a single source method might seem limiting as there are other types of sources, such as event-based or polling, that don't seem to fit the `iterable` model.
 However, the power of Python comes to the rescue.

-From the temperature sensor example discussed earlier (temperator_sensor.py), the input to the `source` function is the user-supplied function `temperature_sensor_functions.readings`.
+From the temperature sensor example discussed earlier (temperator_sensor.py), the input to the `source` function is the user-supplied `readings` function.
 The `readings` function produces data for the stream.

 ~~~~~~
 topo = Topology("temperature_sensor")
 source =
-    topo.source(temperature_sensor_functions.readings)
+    topo.source(readings)
 ~~~~~~

 ### 4.1.1 Simple iterable sources